 - Isolated critical work teams to protect health and create redundancy.

 - Transitioned Board meetings to telephonic, beginning 10:00 a.m.
 Thursday, April 2.
-The public may view and testify through our website.
+The public may view and submit comment through our website.
 Click here.

-- Implemented a work-from-home program for most administrative, technical and professional staff.
+- Implemented a work-from-home program for most administrative, technical and professional staff, as well as a split schedule for field employees.
 Essential staff for water delivery continue to work at CAP facilities.
+This will remain in effect through Aug.
+29.

 - Suspended tours and public outreach activities.